TuanNguyenAnh1613/COVID-19_Consultation_chatbot/README.md

 ### 🗃 3.
 Information Extraction

-- The user's input is parsed using rule-based logic or LLM-assisted parsing to extract relevant information, such as:
+- The user's input is parsed using LLM-assisted parsing through prompting to extract relevant information, such as:
   - Symptoms mentioned
-  - Risk factors
+  - Health Conditions
   - Mentioned individuals (e.g., family members, colleagues)
+- This extracted information is return in the Json format and, then store in the Graph database through Neo4J.
+- **On-going Improvement**:
   - Extracted data is stored in memory to support future turns in the conversation.
-- Named Entity Recognition (NER) or simple regex may be used to identify key elements.
+  - In this design, the extracted data is tied to the response generation process --> Increasing the user-perceived latency --> In the future, we will decoupling these two processes.

 ### 👤 4.
 User Profile and Context Management